Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 Start Your Kindness Club

-When you've ticked all the administrative boxes for your random acts of kindness club, you don’t need a lot to get started.
-The basics are a place to meet, students wanting to make a difference, a few committed teachers, and some kindness club ideas and activities.
+When you've ticked all the administrative boxes for your kindness club, you don’t need a lot to get started.
+All you need is a place to meet, students eager to make a difference, a few dedicated teachers, some fun activities, and engaging kindness ideas for school kids to initiate.

 Quote Left Marks